For the latest updates on Clemson Libraries’ services and resources, visit https://libraries.clemson.edu/coronavirus-updates/.

 Clemson Libraries provide a number of services to our graduate and undergraduate students beyond just borrowing materials, checking out materials reserved for a course, and checking out technology.
 You can also learn how to pick up and return materials, pay fines, request or recall items, improve your research, and what to do if you lose or damage any library materials.
-Also, Clemson Libraries offer places to study, rooms in which to meet, and even space on the Cooper Library bridge for events.
+Clemson Libraries offer places to study, rooms in which to meet.

 Library materials can be checked out using your University TigerOne card.
 Materials can be renewed at any service desk location, by phoning a service desk, chatting with us online or by logging on to My Library Account.
 Here you can view your items checked out, renew items, pay fines, turn on reading history and more.